- Donate Now

 Trailhead parking for:

 - Grasse Road Trail at the intersection of Grasse Rd. and Trescott Road.

 1.5 mile loop — easy

 This walk is on entirely paved sidewalks and very easy.
 It begins and ends at the Dartmouth Printing Company, but can be started from anywhere on the loop.
 The loop travels toward downtown Hanover from Dartmouth Printing on the sidewalk along Lyme Road (Route 10).
 It then crosses Lyme Road and turns left onto Reservoir Road, before turning left again on Curtis Road.
 From there, it loops through different residential streets, before returning to Lyme Road via Dresden Road.
 Re-cross Lyme Road and turn right to return to Dartmouth Printing.
 Restrooms are available at Garipay Fields at the intersection of Lyme Road and Reservoir Road.

 Greensboro Ridge Trail (AT connector trail)

 moderate, rocky sections challenging

 Within ten minutes of walking on this trail you will enjoy varied terrain including soft grass paths, wooded single track trails, and some more challenging footwork as the trail heads over bedrock outcroppings.
-The Hanover Conservation Council acquired Greensboro Ridge Natural Area in 2008 in partnership with the Town of Hanover and its’ Trails Committee.
+The Hanover Conservancy acquired Greensboro Ridge Natural Area in 2008 in partnership with the Town of Hanover and its’ Trails Committee.
 The 112 acre property offers a breathtaking landscape as it climbs up the ridge and connects with the Appalachian Trail near Velvet Rocks.
 Use proper treaded footwear to prevent slipping on rocks and boulders.

 Trailhead parking: From Greensboro Road turn onto Velvet Rock Drive.
 The trailhead and parking is at the end of Velvet Rocks Drive.